tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 }
 ```

-Once again tell Composer to update it's dependencies by running:
+Once again tell Composer to update its dependencies by running:

 `composer update`